riff-lang/site/doc/builtins.md

 gsub("foo bar", /(\w+) (\w+)/, "$2 $1") // "bar foo"
 ```

-Currently, Riff does not purge the fields table upon each regex
+Currently, Riff does not purge the field table upon each regex
 operation.
 Old captures will be only ever be overwritten by new ones.

 # Arithmetic Functions